 Step 2 – Pick Your Blog Posts

-Grab that list of popular blog posts from step 1 and take a look at them.
+Grab that list of popular blog posts from step 1 and look at them.
 Does one of them stand out to you?

 Maybe it’s a post that doesn’t need a lot of work.
 Perhaps you are looking at a post, and you’re already getting ideas for things you can do to improve it.
 Or maybe you have the perfect product to promote in one of the posts.